Lewis, Paul (2009) Linking Spatial Video and GIS. PhD thesis, National University of Ireland Maynooth.

 |Keywords:||Spatial Video; GIS;|

-Science & Engineering > National Center for Geocomputation, NCG
+Faculty of Science and Engineering > Research Institutes > National Centre for Geocomputation, NCG

 |Depositing User:||IR eTheses|